-Culture, Power and Politics is an occasional open seminar on…culture, power and politics.
+Culture, Power and Politics is an occasional open seminar and podcast on…culture, power and politics.

 What does it do?

-It mainly explores ideas from the traditions of cultural studies and radical theory, considering their relevance to understanding contemporary political issues, struggles and campaigns, as well as key themes in political history.
+It mainly explores ideas from the traditions of cultural studies and radical political theory, considering their relevance to understanding contemporary political issues, struggles and campaigns, as well as key themes in political and social history.

 We also wanted them to work for people who have no prior knowledge of the subjects and for those who may be world-class experts, and everyone in between.
 Our idea was that if you don’t know anything about these subjects then feel free to come and find out.
 If you’re an expert – then come and join in the discussions to help others learn and to deepen your own understanding through conversation with others.
 We believe that all learning is collective!

-Those series are not recorded BUT a lot of the material covered is the same as the material that was covered in first few sessions of Culture, Power and Politics, that can all be found on the podcast and previous sessions pages.
+Usually Debbie’s Autumn seminars are not recorded BUT a lot of the material covered is the same as the material that was covered in first few sessions ever of Jeremy’s original Culture, Power and Politics, that can all be found on the podcast and previous sessions pages.